sofa-org/sofa-gitbook/INTRO.md

 ## **🤑 $RCH Utility Token**

-**$RCH is the core utility token within the SOFA ecosystem**.
+$RCH is the core utility token within the SOFA ecosystem.
 It is designed to reward users for transacting within the ecosystem and participating in its growth.

 $RCH has a total supply of 37 million tokens, with 25 million (~67%) pre-minted and locked in a Uniswap liquidity pool.
-The remaining 12mm (33%) are earmarked to be airdropped to protocol users.
-The long-term deflationary design ensures that** **the token value appreciates hand-in-hand with rising transaction volumes.
+The remaining 12mm (33%) are earmarked to be airdropped to protocol users and supporters.
+The long-term deflationary design ensures that the token value appreciates hand-in-hand with rising transaction volumes.

 ## **🚀 EARN WITH US**